fieldtrip/website/tutorial/connectivity.md

 ### Compute the spatial filter for the region of interest

 We start with determining the motor cortex as the region of interest.
-At the [end of the coherence tutorial](/tutorial/coherence#appendix_1localisation_of_neuronal_sources_coherent_with_the_emg_using_beamformers) it is demonstrated how to make a 3-D reconstruction of the cortico-muscolar coherence (CMC) using the DICS algorithm.
+At the [end of the coherence tutorial](/tutorial/coherence#appendix_1localisation_of_neuronal_sources_coherent_with_the_emg_using_beamformers) it is demonstrated how to make a 3-D reconstruction of the cortico-muscular coherence (CMC) using the DICS algorithm.
 That source reconstruction serves as starting point for this analysis.

 You can download the (source.mat)(https://download.fieldtriptoolbox.org/tutorial/connectivity/source.mat) file with the result from the DICS reconstruction.